A practicum will give you real-world experience under the direction of one or more qualified dietetics professionals.

 Tips for a successful practicum experience

-- Call the agency two weeks prior to the start of your practicum to remind them that you are coming and to confirm start date and time, dress code, parking arrangements, etc. Complete any orientation needed.
+- Call or email the agency two weeks prior to the start of your practicum to remind them that you are coming and to confirm start date and time, dress code, parking arrangements, etc. Complete any orientation needed.

 - Be on time daily and report to the person or unit to whom you were directed.
 If that individual is not present or available, make your presence known to someone else in the office.
 Do not plan to leave early unless you have made arrangements with your preceptor.